-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Property and Environment Research Center (PERC) submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS), advocating for significant reforms to streamline the permitting process under the Endangered Species Act (ESA).
 This letter highlights concerns about the existing permitting framework, which PERC argues is slow, costly, and ultimately detrimental to conservation efforts.

-PERC claims that the current permitting system discourages voluntary co more ST
+PERC claims that the current permitting system discourages voluntary conservation and unnecessarily consumes resources. " more ST

 Prudential Center Urges Combat of Anticompetitive Practices in Live Ticketing (10)